madison-college-rails/git-workshop-spring-2014/BASICS.md

 git diff

 # To see the changes staged for the next commit, use the --cached option.
 git diff --cached

+# Make a change in your file.
+echo "Fix problem quickly with galvanized jets." >> <USERNAME>.txt

+# Your new changes are untracked.
+git status
+git diff

+# The index still contains the first version of the file you staged earlier.
+git diff --cached

+# To include the new file in the next commit, you must stage it.
+git add <USERNAME>.txt
+git status
+git diff --cached
 ```